Back to Resources

 Mainland is the right structure when your business genuinely needs to operate within the UAE domestic market.

-You are opening a physical location.
 Retail stores, restaurants, clinics, salons, fitness studios, showrooms, and any customer-facing physical business needs a mainland license.
+The office requirement that adds cost for service businesses actually aligns naturally with physical retail or hospitality operations, where you need a premises regardless.

-Your activity requires mainland licensing.
 Certain regulated activities, including healthcare, education, legal services, some financial services, and real estate, are only available under mainland licensing.
+If your profession falls into one of these categories, the choice is made for you.

 The Ownership Question